 Depart Perthshire for Edinburgh via the Kingdom of Fife.
 You will stop at St Andrews, home of Scotland’s oldest university and capital of golf.
 After lunch, head to Falkland to visit the village and the Palace, built by King James V in 1539.
 It became a favourite retreat of the Stuart Dynasty including Mary Queen of Scots.

-Overnight — The Principal Hotel, Edinburgh
+Overnight — InterContinental Edinburgh The George

 After an early breakfast in the hotel, you will enjoy an exclusive, pre-opening tour of Edinburgh Castle.
 You will then enjoy a panoramic city tour of Edinburgh which features the “New” and the “Old” towns.
 The remainder of the day is at your leisure to explore the city further.
 Tonight, you will attend the Spirit of Scotland Show, an evening of traditional entertainment and dinner at the Jam House.

-Dinner/Entertainment/Overnight — The Principal Hotel, Edinburgh
+Dinner/Entertainment/Overnight — InterContinental Edinburgh The George

 Sadly your tour ends today after a final hearty breakfast.
 Please inquire about our group transfer on offer.